jmyers7/stats-book-materials/homework/8-homework.md

 **(c)**: Now, compute the maginal density $f(y)$ and use it to compute the expectation $E(Y)$ directly.
 Does this expectation agree with the one in part (b)?

-## Problem 5:
+## Problem 5: Average scores on a standardized exam

 (_From [Section 8.2](https://mml.johnmyersmath.com/stats-book/chapters/08-more-prob.html#expectations-and-conditional-distributions)_.)
-Suppose that 20% of students in a certain district attend School A, 30% attend School B, and the remaining 50% attend School C. The average score on a standarized exam of the students at School A is 80, the average score for those students at School B is 76, and the average score for students at School C is 84.
+Suppose that 20% of students in a certain district attend School A, 30% attend School B, and the remaining 50% attend School C. The average score on a standardized exam of the students at School A is 80, the average score for those students at School B is 76, and the average score for students at School C is 84.
 If a student is selected at random from the entire school district, what is the expected value of their score on the exam?

+## Problem 6: A transformation of a uniform variable

+(_From [Section 8.3](https://mml.johnmyersmath.com/stats-book/chapters/08-more-prob.html#density-transformations)_.)
+Let $X$ be the continuous random variable with density

+$$
+f(x) = \begin{cases}
+1 & : 0 < x < 1, \\
+0 & : \text{otherwise}.
+\end{cases}
+$$

+Thus, $X$ is uniformly distributed on $(0,1)$.
+Use the Density Transformation Theorem to compute the density of the random variable $Y  = 2 \sqrt{X}$.
+Is $Y$ uniform?